Zeeeepa/xyops/docs/monitors.md

   - Or alternatively: `stats.network.states.listen`
   - Type: `integer`.

-If your expression returns a string (e.g., a custom command output), use “Data Match” to extract the number.
+If your expression returns a string (e.g., a custom command output), use "Data Match" to extract the number.
 For advanced metrics, write a [Monitor Plugin](plugins.md#monitor-plugins) that emits structured data, then point a monitor expression at it.